Nucleation and growth in two dimensions: Outline of the proof

 The upper bound in regime~$(a)$ of Theorem~\ref{thm:NG2d} follows easily from~\eqref{eq:Hol:thm} (see Proposition~\ref{prop:a:upper}), and to prove the corresponding lower bound we will adapt the proof from~\cite{Hol}, see Section~\ref{sec:lower:boot}.

 We will use various basic techniques from the study of bootstrap percolation in our analysis of the nucleation and growth process.
 Perhaps the most important of these is the so-called `rectangles process', which was introduced over 25 years ago by Aizenman and Lebowitz~\cite{AL}.
-Since modifications of this process will play a key role in several of the proofs below, let us briefly describe it in the setting in which it was first used.
+Since modifications of this process will play a key role in several of the proofs below, let us briefly describe it in the setting in which it was first used: the 2-neighbour bootstrap process on $\Z^2$.

-\begin{defn}[The rectangles process] Let $A = \{x_1,\ldots,x_m\}$ be a finite set of sites in $\Z^2$, and consider the collection $\big\{ (R_1,A_1), \ldots, (R_m,A_m)\big\}$, where $A_j = \{x_j\}$ and $R_j = \< A_j \>$ for each $j \in [m]$.
+\begin{defn}[The rectangles process] Let $A = \{x_1,\ldots,x_m\}$ be a finite set of sites in $\Z^2$, and consider the collection $\big\{ (R_1,A_1), \ldots, (R_m,A_m)\big\}$, where $A_j = \{x_j\}$ and $R_j = \< A_j \>_2$ for each $j \in [m]$.
 Now repeat the following steps until STOP: \begin{itemize} \item[1.]
-If there exist two rectangles $R_i$ and $R_j$ in the current collection at distance at most two from one another, then choose such a pair, remove them from the collection, and replace them by $(\< A_i \cup A_j \>, A_i \cup A_j)$. \item[2.]
+If there exist two rectangles $R_i$ and $R_j$ in the current collection at distance at most two from one another, then choose such a pair, remove them from the collection, and replace them by $(\< A_i \cup A_j \>_2, A_i \cup A_j)$. \item[2.]
 If there do not exist such a pair of rectangles, then STOP. \end{itemize} \end{defn}

-It is easy to see that (the union of) the final collection of rectangles is exactly the closure $\< A \>$ under the 2-neighbour bootstrap process on $\Z^2$.
-Moreover, at each step of the process, the current collection of rectangles are \emph{disjointly internally spanned} by $A$; that is, we have $R_j = \< A_j \>$ for each $j$, and the sets $A_j$ are disjoint.
+It is easy to see that (the union of) the final collection of rectangles is exactly the closure $\< A \>_2$ under the 2-neighbour bootstrap process on $\Z^2$.
+Moreover, at each step of the process, the current collection of rectangles are \emph{disjointly internally spanned} by $A$; that is, we have $R_j = \< A_j \>_2$ for each $j$, and the sets $A_j$ are disjoint.

 The rectangles process also proves the following key lemma.
 Let $\phi(R)$ denote the semi-perimeter of the rectangle $R$.